oarbelw/XBoundNetPlusPlus/README.md

 ## Overview

-In this work, we introduce XBoundNet++, a clinically novel deep learning framework designed specifically for a problem that is often overlooked in medical AI: How to accurately delineate a region in ambiguous or roughly labeled scans - in this case, post-treatment analysis for renal cell carcinoma (kidney cancer).
+In this work, we introduce XBoundNet++, a clinically novel deep learning framework designed specifically for a problem that is often overlooked in medical AI: How to accurately delineate a region in ambiguous or roughly labeled scans - in this case, post-treatment analysis for renal cell carcinoma (kidney cancer) CT images.

 Why is this needed?
 In many real-world clinical settings, ground truth labels are rough approximations, and boundaries are inherently unclear due to poor imaging contrast or subjective interpretations.
 Traditional segmentation models break down in these contexts - the very situations where clinical AI is most urgently needed.